awav/carnd-p5/README.md

 ### Model training
 #### Criteria: The HOG features extracted from the training data have been used to train a classifier, could be SVM, Decision Tree or other.
 Features should be scaled to zero mean and unit variance before training the classifier.

-I inclined to use XGBoost to classify vehicles, but during testing I found that SVM is much faster in training and in value predicting.
-Also, SVM are more stable despite the fact that XGBoost was getting better accuracy on testing data.
+I inclined to use `XGBoost` to classify vehicles, but during testing I found that `SVM` is much faster in training and in value predicting.
+Also, `SVM` are more stable despite the fact that `XGBoost` was getting better accuracy on testing data.

 The one benefit that I got from using XGBoost is that I got a distribution of importance scores for features.
-All top 10 values are HOG values and it means that it contributes a lot to classification.
-For train SVM
+All top 10 values are HOG values and it means that HOG values contribute a lot to classification.
+For training SVM

 #### XGBoost resuls